TomJonson/Player-html5-Steram/README.md

 This is Small Web Player Plugin.
 </br>
-Works on (PC, Tablet, Mobile) Web Browsers.
+Works on (PC, Tablet, Mobile, Smart-Tv) Web Browsers.